dottedmag/dottedmag.net/cv.md

   never look back at the mess created.
 I'd rather take additional time making sure the new functionality integrates with the rest of the system and does not contribute to a Big Ball of Mud.
-* Client-side.
+* Client-side all day long.
 I'm reasonably proficient in working with client-side functional UI libraries (React, Reagent), but it is not my forté.
 * PHP.
 * Perl.
 * Windows as a mandated development environment.